Rouzax/Get-Video-Info/README.md

 markdown
 # Video Information Filter and Copy Script

 This PowerShell script allows you to filter and copy video files based on various criteria.
-It uses FFprobe to extract video information and then filters the files based on codec, bit rate, dimensions, and more.
+It uses MediaInfo CLI to extract video information and then filters the files based on codec, bit rate, dimensions, and more.

 ## Prerequisites

 - PowerShell
-- FFprobe executable (part of FFmpeg) - Ensure that FFprobe is installed and accessible through the provided path or update the path to the FFprobe executable.
+- MediaInfo CLI executable (https://mediaarea.net/en/MediaInfo) - Ensure that MediaInfo CLI is installed and accessible through the provided path or update the path to the MediaInfo CLI executable.

 ## Usage